chrisjameslennon/mm/docs/_pages/export-contacts.md

 toc: false
 ---
 <!--voyzu help content-->
-Select whether you want to create a new Google Sheets document, or export to an existing spreadsheet, and click 'Export'.
+To export your Voyzu contacts master list select whether you want to create a new Google Sheets document, or export to an existing spreadsheet, and click 'Export'.
 If you are exporting to an existing spreadsheet, contacts will be exported to the first and second tabs of this sheet, over-writing